Car stereo buying guide

 Aftermarket car stereos, with their high-tech displays and cutting-edge layouts, can enhance the appearance of your car's interior.
 Consider a multi-line display so that you can see song, album, and artist information without a lot of scrolling.
 They also make it easier to control and adjust the stereo.

 Your options include full-color animated displays and customizable color schemes for a better match to your dash lighting.
 If you want to heighten the listening experience, look for a stereo with lighting that flashes to the beat!

-The hot trend in car stereos today is a floating screen – a screen that doesn't fit in the dash, but "floats" in front of it, typically measuring 9 or 10 inches.
+The hot trend in car stereos today is a floating screen – a screen that doesn't fit in the dash, but "floats" in front of it, typically measuring between 7 and 11 inches.
 These stereos bring even better "ease of use" functionality and definitely step up the stereo's "wow factor."

 Auxiliary inputs, USB connections, and audio/video outputs let you expand your system by connecting portable music players, rear seat video screens, external amplifiers, and powered subwoofers to your new stereo.

-In particular, preamp outputs let you connect external amplifiers to power your speakers or a subwoofer.
+If you’re building upon your system with more audio components, preamp outputs let you connect external amplifiers to power your speakers or a subwoofer.
 The number of outputs can vary, but you should have at least one set.
-Output volatage typically ranges from 2 to 5 volts.
+Output voltage typically ranges from 2 to 5 volts.
 The higher that voltage rating, the cleaner the signal sent to your amp.
 If you know you will be adding a subwoofer, look for a model with a dedicated subwoofer output — this will allow you to adjust the subwoofer volume independently, rather than using the bass control.